agpar/learn-tlpi/notes/3_system-programming.md

 # 3 System Programming Concepts

-System calls allow user-space applications to request the kernel to perform priviledged tasks.
+System calls allow user-space applications to request the kernel to perform privileged tasks.

 All system calls have overhead, since the CPU must switch modes and transfer data between user-space and kernel-space.